rakutentech/AltSwiftUI/README.md

 You can use a AltSwiftUI view hierarchy the same as in SwiftUI with `AppDelegate` or `SceneDelegate`.

-Create a `HostViewController` with a root `View`, and add it to the `Window`.
+Create a `UIHostingController` with a root `View`, and add it to the `Window`.
 Even though the names are similar, don't forget you should import AltSwiftUI instead of SwiftUI.

 ### View Structure